 3. In the matter of welcoming the Lord, we should absorb the lessons of the Jews’ resisting the Messiah.

 From the fact that the Jews longed deadly for the Messiah but nailed Him to the cross when He came, we should learn lessons and avoid repeating the mistake of the Pharisees.
 In the matter of welcoming the Lord, we should not request things of God based on our notions and imaginations.
 The Lord Jesus once said: “I have yet many things to say to you, but you cannot bear them now.
 However, when he, the Spirit of truth, is come, he will guide you into all truth” (Jhn 16:12-13).
 And it is said in the prophecies in the Book of Revelation many times: “He that has an ear, let him hear what the Spirit says to the churches” (Rev 2-3).
-So, faced with the matter of the Lord’s coming, we should hold a heart of humble seeking and learn to hear the.
+So, faced with the matter of the Lord’s coming, we should hold a heart of humble seeking and learn to hear the voice of God.
 This way, we can gain God’s enlightenment and guidance, understand the appearance and work of the Lord and thus receive God’s blessing.